AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 09.md

 the dialog in which they care contained

 MAT_DIALOG_DATA:
--> to access the data in your dialog component, inject MAT_DIALOG_DATA
+-> access the data in your dialog component, inject MAT_DIALOG_DATA

 https://material.angular.io/components/dialog/overview

 private dialogService = inject(MatDialog);